mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Road in very poor condition, 13th June :- [7704153](https://www.fixmystreet.com/report/7704153)
 - W&W works blocking one side of Everest Road, 13th June :- [7704126](https://www.fixmystreet.com/report/7704126)
 - Over hanging branches into property and weeds all down the alleyway, 13th June :- [7704110](https://www.fixmystreet.com/report/7704110)
-- Dumped car, 13th June :- [7704087](https://www.fixmystreet.com/report/7704087)
-- It would seem that this hole should be replaced with a stone or cement type material block.
-Previously there was a large blob of tarmac fitted there. -it has been left on the side of the road next to the trunk of the large tree, 13th June :- [7703789](https://www.fixmystreet.com/report/7703789)
-- Roadwork barriers collapsing onto pavement or road - hindering pedestarians/vehicles, 13th June :- [7703256](https://www.fixmystreet.com/report/7703256)
-- Pothole not fixed properly!!!!, 13th June :- [7703243](https://www.fixmystreet.com/report/7703243)
-- 17 Belland Drive, rotting caravan on drive, 13th June :- [7703065](https://www.fixmystreet.com/report/7703065)
-- Overhanging Branches Damaging Motor Home, 13th June :- [7702964](https://www.fixmystreet.com/report/7702964)

 <!-- fix_marker ends -->